About the Event

 The City of Half Moon Bay and San Mateo County Sheriffs Department will be enforcing the ordinance prohibiting pets on the festival grounds.
 For the safety, comfort, and courtesy of your pets and festival-goers, please leave your pets at home.
 Large crowds make it a very stressful and dangerous environment for pets.

-The free-admission festival will be held on October 18-19 from 9 a.m. to 5 p.m. on Main Street between Miramontes and Spruce Streets in Half Moon Bay.
+The free-admission festival will be held on October 14-15 from 9 a.m. to 5 p.m. on Main Street between Miramontes and Spruce Streets in Half Moon Bay.
 To get to Half Moon Bay, take 101 or 280 to Highways 92 or 84 west.
 You can also get to Half Moon Bay via Highway 1 from both north and south.
 Get directions from your location.